 - YWAM DTS (Youth With A Mission Discipleship Training School)

-- With: Reimagining the Way You Relate to God (by Skye Jethani)
+- With: Reimagining the Way You Relate to God and Futureville (by Skye Jethani)

 - More (by Todd Wilson)

-- Living From the Heart Jesus Gave You (by a bunch of people)
+- Living From the Heart Jesus Gave You and RARE Leadership (from the Life Model)

 - Mentor Like Jesus (Regi Campbell)